Other Paratroopers: Airborne!

 - Gun Porn: Compared to previous entries in the series, the developers really took the time to study and detail each and every one of the firearms featured in the game, as this video shows.

 - Hyperspace Arsenal: Zigzagged.
-While the game only gives you allowance to carry 2 primary weapons, a pistol, and grenades, with the correct upgrades and weapons, a player can carry one anti-tank rocket (complete with 14 rounds), a light machine gun, and at least 36 grenades of different types.
+While the game only gives you allowance to carry 2 primary weapons, a pistol, and grenades, with the correct upgrades and weapons, a player can carry one anti-tank rocket (complete with 14 rounds), a light machine gun, and at least 36 grenades of different types all at once.

 - Involuntary Group Split: Just after Travers manages to link up with Setzer and Wirth in the Flak Tower's basement, they are ambushed by the remaining German garrison holed up there.
 The latter manage to escape, but Travers is unwittingly left behind and forced to fight his way out.
 This, however, saves his life, as Setzer and Wirth are subsequently killed in an ambush just outside the tower.